Quantum Merlin-Arthur proof systems for synthesizing quantum states: Introduction

 Quantum computers are seemingly not capable of solving any \PSPACE{} problem in polynomial time, while \textit{polynomially many} messages interactive protocols with the help of an all-powerful and \textit{untrusted} prover (known as \textit{interactive proofs}, \IP{}) captures the full computational power of polynomial-space computation, referred to as the celebrated $\IP=\PSPACE$ theorem~\cite{LFKN92,Shamir92}.
-A recent line of works~\cite{RY22,INNSY22,MY23} initializes the study on the \textit{interactive} state synthesis problem.
+A recent line of works~\cite{RY22,MY23} initializes the study on the \textit{interactive} state synthesizing problem.
 Rosenthal and Yuen~\cite{RY22} denote the polynomial-space-preparable state families as \statePSPACE{}\footnote{The definition of \statePSPACE{} is a bit subtle: although all quantum states can be well-approximated by an exponentially long gate sequence owing to the Solovay-Kitaev theorem~\cite{Kitaev97}, this exponential gate sequence is not necessarily \textit{space-uniform}.} and show that such state families are preparable by \textit{polynomial-message} interactive synthesis protocols, which belongs to the class \stateQIP{}.
-Afterwards in~\cite{INNSY22}, the authors explore the state synthesis problem by taking advantage of fairly powerful and \textit{trusted} oracles.
-Recently, Metger and Yuen~\cite{MY23} manage to prove the equivalence between state families that are preparable using polynomial space and those generated by interactive synthesis protocols, that is, $\stateQIP=\statePSPACE$, which is the state-synthesizing counterpart of the $\IP=\PSPACE$ theorem (and its quantum analogue~\cite{JJUW11}).
+Recently, Metger and Yuen~\cite{MY23} managed to prove the equivalence between state families that are preparable using polynomial space and those generated by interactive synthesis protocols, that is, $\stateQIP=\statePSPACE$, which is the state-synthesizing counterpart of the $\IP=\PSPACE$ theorem (and its quantum analogue~\cite{JJUW11}).
 Very recently (after our work was released), Rosenthal~\cite{Rosenthal23} strengthened the inclusion $\statePSPACE \subseteq \stateQIP$ by presenting a \textit{constant-message} \stateQIP{} protocol.
-This result, combined with the other direction, can be considered as a parallelization technique counterpart for \stateQIP{}, highlighting that the behavior of \stateQIP{} aligns more closely with \QIP{} rather than \IP{}.
+This result, combined with the other direction, can be considered as a parallelization technique counterpart for \stateQIP{}, highlighting that the behavior of \stateQIP{} aligns more closely with \QIP{} than \IP{}.

 However, there is currently a lack of fine-grained characterizations of computationally easier state families, viz., state families that are efficiently preparable (e.g., efficiently simulating view of quantum statistical zero-knowledge~\cite{Wat02}), or state families that are synthesizable via simply one-message interactive protocols (e.g., efficient verification of pure quantum states in the adversarial scenario~\cite{ZH19}).
 This opens up opportunities for our main results.